jarusll/the-logs/index.md

 # 2022-05-05

 Dynamic programming & org-mode it is today.
 I haven't setup emacs as proper ide so I've been using vscode for leetcode.
 It happened again, Leetcode passed Wrong answer verdict for a working solution.
 This has happened multiple time and its frustrating.
 I'll be moving towards cpp for problem solving

+I have familiarized myself with debugging and now I can't live without it.

 # 2022-05-04
 Feel pretty comfortable with Linked lists & Doubly linked lists.